danielfoehrKn/diagrams/README.md

-# Gardener Technical Diagrams
+# Technical Diagrams

-This repository contains technical diagrams describing the internal workings of Gardener.
+This repository contains technical diagrams for various technical topics.

 The diagrams are originally created with the desktop version of Draw.io.
 There is also a .vsdx file available in case you want to use Visio.